THE MOREHEAD STATE UNIVERSITY

 Ben received a DMA in Percussion Performance from the University of North Carolina-Greensboro with Dr. Eric Willie, a Master of Arts in Music from Radford University under Dr. Rob Sanderl, and a Bachelor of Music Education degree from Morehead State University under Dr. Brian Mason.

-Ben is proud to be an educational artist for Mapex Drums, Majestic Concert Percussion, and Innovative Percussion Sticks & Mallets.
-He is on the educator networks for Black Swamp Percussion & Evans Drumheads, and is on the Health & Wellness Committee for the Percussive Arts Society.
+Ben is proud to be an educational artist for Mapex Drums, Majestic Concert Percussion, Innovative Percussion, and Zildjian.
+He is on the educator network for Black Swamp Percussion and is on the Heath & Wellness Committee for the Percussive Arts Society.